GameTimeline

 TV coverage

-GoT flashbacks and dialogue (Tower of Joy, Jaime's oath); HotD echoes madness theme.
+GoT flashbacks and dialogue (Tower of Joy, Jaime’s oath); HotD only echoes the theme of Targaryen madness.
+No Mad King season—backstory woven into Game of Thrones.

 25. Robert's Rebellion